USEPA/egrid/README.md

 ### PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions

-The PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions datasets use eGRID production model outputs and require that the production model dataset is already produced for the desired data year.
+The PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emission rates datasets use eGRID production model outputs and require that the production model dataset is already produced for the desired data year.

 **Note on data availability:** Emissions data and crosswalks used in these calculations are from a version of EPA's NEI that are not publicly available.
 Information about the data inputs and the code used to produce the final data are included here to document the process and inform any need for replication as well as inform data production for those with access to the appropriate NEI data.